 The demand for additional sub-regional accessibility Green Infrastructure will be obtained through local Community Infrastructure Levy outlined in Infrastructure Delivery Plans and/or other legal agreements.

-The Countryside and Rights of Way Improvement Plan will also set out intentions on improving accessibility to the countryside.
+The Countryside and Rights of Way Improvement Plan will also set out intentions on improving accessibility to the countryside through the Community Access Forum.

 Other Land Management Systems

 For example: